ICB-DCM/pABC-SMC/README.md

   FLOAT ...
 FLOAT
   ```

-After finishing the simulation for the given model parameters the programm will print the likelihood to `stdout`.
+After finishing the simulation for the given model parameters the program will print the likelihood to `stdout`.

-## Example Data
+## Objective Function and Experimental Data
 The directory `\data` contains 4 example data set with different error models:

 | Files | 1st column (x) | 2nd column (y) | 3rd column (\sigma) |